vitorstabile/spring-framework-basics/README.md

 }
 ```

 If we look to this code, the PacmanGame needs a GameRunner class to run, in other words, a GamingConsole needs a GameRunner class to run.
-In the code, we are injecting a game (GameConsole) in her dependency (GameRunner)
+In the code, we are injecting a game (GameConsole) in her dependency (GameRunner).
+With a framework, we are capable to manage the creation of this objects and the framework will manage this dependencies.

 ## <a name="biblio"></a>Bibliography's